PISL/omnis-stbeditor/README.md

 # omnis-stbeditor

-stbEditor.lbs is an [Omnis Studio](http://www.omnis.net) library and PostgreSQL database to store the Omnis string table entries for all your applications.
+STBEDITOR.lbs is an [Omnis Studio](http://www.omnis.net) library and PostgreSQL database to store the Omnis string table entries for all your applications.
 The library includes an interface to the Google Translate API so basic translations can be obtained for your string tables.

-The database entries can be extracted to create an in-memory string table when your application starts up by including a call to the method $buildStringTable which can be copied from the task class stbeditor.tkSuper
+The database entries can be extracted to create an in-memory string table when your application starts up by including a call to the method $buildStringTable, which can be copied from the task class tkSuper.

 ## Dependencies
-Omnis Studio version 8.1 or later stbEditor requires a PostgreSQL database to store the string table entries in.
-The database can be created from [stb.sql](db/stb.sql) but will require that your Postgres instance has the following two group roles created: 1. "_developer" which owns the objects and 2. "regular" which must be granted to the login role you wish to use to connect from Omnis.
+Omnis Studio version 8.1 or later.

+STBEDITOR requires a PostgreSQL database to store the string table entries in.
+The database can be created from [stb.sql](db/stb.sql) but will require that your Postgres instance has the following two group roles created first:

+1. "_developer" which owns the objects and
+2. "regular" which must be granted to the login role you wish to use to connect from Omnis.

 ## Installation